nVotesOrg/nMix/README.md

 this allows serving requests via ssh, but will block attempts at login.

-* Add necessary public keys to git's authorized_keys.
-The user under which you run the demo must have their public key added to that file.
+##### 2. Add necessary public keys to git's authorized_keys.

+The user under which you run the demo must have their public key added to the git user's _authorized_keys_ file.
 First create the .ssh directory for the git user.

 ```mkdir /srv/data/git/.ssh```